We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 To give you a better idea of how mandatory SUV insurance in Ontario can protect you, we describe each type of coverage below:

-Direct compensation coverage is another mandatory coverage in Ontario.
-Unlike accident benefits, which pertains to bodily harm, direct compensation deals with property damage.
+Unlike accident benefits, which pertain to bodily harm, direct compensation deals with property damage.
 If your car is damaged in an accident that you were not at fault for, you can file a direct compensation claim to be reimbursed for the cost of repairing your vehicle.

 Last but not least, uninsured automobile coverage is mandatory in Ontario, and for good reason.
 With this type of coverage, you will be protected if you get into a collision with an at-fault driver who does not have car insurance or who does not have enough insurance to pay for the cost of the accident.
-This type of insurance will also cover hit and runs.
+This type of insurance will also cover hit-and-run accidents.

 The mandatory coverages listed above aren’t the only types of insurance available to SUV drivers.
 If you want extra protection on the road, which is recommended due to the financial security it offers, consider adding any one of the following coverages to your SUV insurance policy: